 1.d.
 Full-time clinical veterinarian(s) experienced in laboratory animal medicine;

 1.e.
-The animal facility manager and supervisor;
+The animal facility director, operations manager, and colony manager;

 1.f.
 Technical staff representation (either an animal health or an animal care technician );